JericWang/jericwang.github.io/index.md

 ---
 ---
-Zirui Zhuang is a Ph.D. student with State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications under guidance of Professor Jingyu Wang.
-He is currently a visiting researcher at the University of Houston with Professor Zhu Han.
+Zirui Zhuang is a Ph.D. student with the State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications under guidance of Professor Jingyu Wang.
+In 2019, he went the University of Houston as a visiting researcher under the supervision of Professor Zhu Han.
 His research interests include Machine Learning and Computer Networks.

 # Research Interest
 * **Network Routing** for next-generation network infrastructures, including but not limited to software-defined networks, using Artificial Intelligence techniques.
 This scenario is also known as Knowledge-Defined Networking.
 * **Deep Learning** application in the networking area, as in traffic identification, prediction, and topology-centric, networking related data analysis.
 * **Reinforcement Learning** application in traffic engineering, resource management, and QoS control.

 # Publications